Treatment for gestational diabetes

 Extra appointments during your pregnancy

-As soon as you are diagnosed with gestational diabetes you will be offered an appointment with a specialist team within 1 week.
-It will probably be at your local pregnancy diabetes clinic and you should start getting extra care straight away.
+As soon as you are diagnosed with gestational diabetes you will be offered an appointment with a specialist team within a week.
+It will most likely be at your local pregnancy diabetes clinic and you should start getting extra care straight away.

-You should also have an HbA1c test to check your average glucose status over the last 2 to 3 months.
-This result can be helpful for understanding whether you had type 2 diabetes before you became pregnant.
+You should also have an HbA1c test.
+This is a simple blood test that measures your average blood sugar levels over the last 3 months.
+It can show if you may have had type 2 diabetes before you became pregnant.

-You will have contact with the diabetes and antenatal team every 1 to 2 weeks throughout your pregnancy.
-This may be clinic appointments, or by phone or email to check that everything is fine.
+You will have contact with the diabetes and antenatal team every 1 to 2 weeks during your pregnancy.
+This may be in clinic, or by phone or email to check that all is fine.

 "At first it was quite overwhelming.
 I was a borderline case but all of a sudden you’ve got a dietitian and an obstetrician.
 Before, it had been just the midwife."